The Best Way to Clean Grout on Tile Floors and Walls!

 It is difficult if not impossible to keep your grout clean.
 Grout is a porous material and therefore easily absorbs dirt and grime deep down into the grout.

-Even the simple act of mopping your floor can push dirty water onto the grout where it can be absorbed adding to dirt building up in your grout.
+Even the simple act of mopping your floor can push dirty water onto the grout (unless you are using a steam mop) where it can be absorbed adding to dirt building up in your grout.

 Cleaning your grout is a time consuming and work intensive process and there is no easy way to clean your grout without putting in a bit of elbow grease and in the case of tile floors some time spent on your hands and knees.